kagiko/vaultwarden-wiki/Proxy-examples.md

 ## Nginx (by ypid)

 Ansible inventory example that uses DebOps to configure nginx as a reverse proxy for bitwarden_rs.
 I choose to go with the PSK in the URL for additional security to not expose the API to everyone on the Internet because the client apps do not support client certificates yet (I tested it).
-Note using subpath/PSK requires to patch the source code and recompile, ref: https://github.com/dani-garcia/bitwarden_rs/issues/241#issuecomment-436376497. /admin is untested.
+Note: Using subpath/PSK requires to patch the source code and recompile, ref: https://github.com/dani-garcia/bitwarden_rs/issues/241#issuecomment-436376497. /admin is untested.
 For general discussion about subpath hosting for security refer to: https://github.com/debops/debops/issues/1233

 ```YAML
 bitwarden__fqdn: 'vault.example.org'